Machine Learning Assisted Resistive Force Theory for Helical Structures at Low Reynolds Number: Machine learning architecture and Neural network training

 \subsection{Data generation}

 The range of the geometric features such as helix pitch ($\lambda$), helix radius ($R$), contour length ($L$), and rod radius ($r$) was determined based on the biological range of flagella used as a propulsive mechanism for a single cell organism.
+We first validate our implementation with the existing experimental data.
+Figure~\ref{fig:rodenborn_regenerate} validates our implementation of RSS through comparison with the experiment under same condition.
+The experimental values were adapted from Rodenborn et al.~\cite{Rodenborn2013-iu}.

+We generated the data for the machine learning model using our RSS implementation.
 Table~\ref{table::Datrange} shows the geometric range in which the data were generated.
 The geometry space therefore amounts up to 500,000 combination for each.
 Some of the geometry example is depicted in FIG.~\ref{fig:geometry}(a).
 As shown in FIG.~\ref{fig:geometry}, the axes setup for the data generation is done in body-fixed frame.
 The $z$-axis is defined by helix centerline, the $x$-axis is defined by the vector with minimum distance ($R$) between the centerline and the first node of the helix, and the $y$-axis is defined by taking the cross product of $z$- and $x$-axis.
 The azimuth angle and inclination angle was used to determine the direction of the translation and rotational velocity in global frame, for example of rotational angle, $\omega_x =|\boldsymbol{\omega}\| \cos(\theta)\sin(\phi),~\omega_y =|\boldsymbol{\omega}\|\sin(\theta)\sin(\phi),~\omega_z =|\boldsymbol{\omega}\| \cos(\phi)$ as depicted in FIG.~\ref{fig:geometry}(b).
 For each geometry, the force values are calculated using RSS for each node and normalized into local coefficients that vary along the curvilinear coordinate, i.e., arclength along the filament.
 For each data generation case, rotational and translational flow condition is imposed.

 After calculating over the geometric space, the geometry features were normalized to ensure scalability of the neural network model, the resultant input parameter is shown in Table~\ref{table::InputParameter}.